 Supervised consumption services (SCS) are provided in legally sanctioned facilities that allow people to consume pre-obtained drugs under the supervision of trained staff and are designed to reduce the health and public order issues often associated with public drug consumption.
 They are also called overdose prevention centers, safe or supervised injection facilities (SIFs), and drug consumption rooms (DCRs).

 Facility staff members do not directly assist in consumption or handle any drugs brought in by clients, but are present to provide sterile injection supplies, answer questions on safe injection practices, administer first aid if needed, and monitor for overdose.
 This is particularly pertinent to fentanyl because the onset of overdose is rapid and waiting for an ambulance may mean death or permanent brain damage due to lack of oxygen.
 SCS staff also offer general medical advice and referrals to drug treatment, medical treatment, and other social support programs.

-There are approximately 120 SCS currently operating in twelve countries around the world (Australia, Canada, Denmark, France, Germany, Luxembourg, the Netherlands, Norway, Spain and Switzerland).
+There are approximately 120 SCS currently operating in ten countries around the world (Australia, Canada, Denmark, France, Germany, Luxembourg, the Netherlands, Norway, Spain and Switzerland).
 In July 2021, Rhode Island became the first state in the nation to authorize a two-year pilot program to establish "harm reduction centers" where people can consume pre-obtained substances under the supervision of trained staff.
 We hope other states will follow Rhode Island’s example.
 SCSs can play a vital role as part of a larger public health approach to drug policy.
 They are intended to complement – not replace – existing prevention, harm reduction, and treatment interventions.

 Over 100 evidence-based, peer-reviewed studies have consistently proven the positive impacts of supervised consumption services, including: